 Not properly made notice

-Section 266 of SPA states that if the application is considered not 'properly made', the assessment manager must give the applicant a notice stating:
+The Development Assessment Rules states that if the application is considered not 'properly made', the assessment manager must give the applicant an action notice stating:

 - the application is not a properly made application; and